rrooggiieerr/xyscreens.py/README.md

 - Lumien
 - Celexon

-Please let me know if your projector screen or projector lift works with this Python library so I can improve the overview of supported projector screens and lifts.

 ## Installation

 You can install the Python XY Screens library using the Python package manager pip: